-Staff assess the children by observing them as they interact with others and with various activities.
+Staff assess the children by observing them as they interact with others and within various activities.
 These ongoing observations are used to inform the Foundation Stage Profile.
 We will consider ways to support your child to strengthen and deepen their current learning and development.
-The more we know about each child, the better able we are to support and extend their ability.
+The more we know about each child, the better able we are to support and extend their learning further.

 During your child’s time in EYFS they will have a learning journey.
 We use a system called ‘Tapestry’ which is an online learning journey.
 This allows you to log in and see your child’s learning whenever you would like.

 We feel it is important for parents to contribute too, as you know your children best.
 The ‘Tapestry online learning journal’ allows you to upload things that your child has done during their time away from school.
 This will help the children during speaking and listening sessions as they have something familiar to talk about.
-We also upload ‘Tapestry Challenges’ for you to complete at home with your child, which helps us with our assessments.
+We also upload ‘Tapestry Challenges’ for you to complete at home with your child, which helps us in our assessments of learning.